Australian Bureau of Statistics

 Latest ISSUE Released at 11:30 AM (CANBERRA TIME) 19/06/2014

 |Page tools: Print Page Print All RSS Search this Product|

-"Australia's total population increased by 405,400 people to reach 23.2 million in the year ending 30 September 2013, with a growth rate of 1.8 per cent which it has maintained for the last five quarters," said Ms Carlton.
+"Australia's total population increased by 396,200 people to reach 23.3 million by the end of 2013, with a growth rate of 1.7 per cent which it has maintained for almost two years," said Mr Browning.

 These documents will be presented in a new window.